YAS-SIIN/RobotRootFounder/README.md

 # Requirements

-The goal of this assignment is to implement a validation program, that checks whether a given schedule is valid.
+The goal of this application is to implement a validation program, that checks whether a given schedule is valid.
 Read through the provided code and test cases before starting.
 The provided test cases will check if your code functions correctly.
 We will also manually check whether the code you submit is well written.
 Make sure your code is of high quality and easy to understand!